Insider Tips For Booking Cheap China Flights & Train Tickets In China

 That said, if you’re flexible with your dates and willing to see what’s available, this might be worth a try.

-Basic Chinese Grammar and Sentence Structures – Part 1
+Complete Guide to Basic Chinese Grammar & Sentence Structures

 How to buy train tickets in China